{{ item.label }}: {{ item.title }}

 This conference will enable you to:

-• Reflect on a patient lived experience
+• Reflect on the impact of prehabilitation from a patient and lived experience perspective

 • Self assess and reflect on your own practice

-• Supports CPD professional development and acts as revalidation evidence.
-This course provides 5 Hrs training for CPD subject to peer group approval for revalidation purposes
+• Support CPD professional development and provide evidence for revalidation.
+This course provides 5 hours training for CPD, subject to peer group approval for revalidation purposes.

 Exhibition & Sponsorship Packages